 Questions?
 Contact us.

-There are five modules in our Year Training, between October and July.
-Each module is a three-day, residential course held at PETT, near Cheltenham.
+There are five modules in our Year Training, between October 2019 and July 2020.
+Each module is a three-day, residential course at Paddington Farm, on the slopes of Glastonbury Tor.
 The fifteen days total of the training count towards CNVC certification.
 All modules are led by Shantigarbha and Gesine Schrader.
-If you are you longing to be part of a year-long NVC learning community, and struggling to afford even the bottom of the sliding scale, get in touch with us.